April 8 – From California to the Texas Coast

 High Island: The Epicenter of Migration

-We drove east to High Island, a celebrated bird sanctuary, and arrived to find dozens of birders already onsite.
+We drove east to High Island, a celebrated bird sanctuary, and arrived to find dozens of birders already on-site.
 Houston Audubon and Tropical Birding had arranged for top guides to give free tours during the busy migration season, and we were thrilled to join in.

-Our first tour of the day took us through the Boy Scout Woods, where we spotted an Inca Dove, Chimney Swift, and a vibrant Summer Tanager.
+Our first tour of the day took us through the Boy Scout Woods, where we spotted an Inca Dove, a Chimney Swift, and a vibrant Summer Tanager.
 Next, we visited the Hooks Woods Sanctuary, which gave us some great views of an Acadian Flycatcher and a Northern Waterthrush, along with Kentucky, Tennessee, and Cerulean Warblers.

 After a delicious barbecue lunch prepared by the members of St. Matthews Methodist Church, we joined a guided tour to the coast.
 At Rollover Pass, we found Bonaparte’s and Franklin’s Gulls, as well as Least, Black, and Common Terns.
 The real highlight, however, was spotting a lifer Seaside Sparrow, which appeared just after we saw a White-Tailed Kite and a Scissor-Tailed Flycatcher.